Jack-Dempster/AOC_24/README.md

 # AOC_24

-Welcome to the Advent of Code[^aoc] Kotlin project created by [jack-dempster][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to the Advent of Code Kotlin project created by [jack-dempster][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, jack-dempster is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: